JadaPawanKalyan/Multiple-Choice-QA-Project/README.md

 # Multiple-Choice-Answering
 This model is a question answering model, based on multiple choices.
 Given a question and a possible set of answers, choose the correct one.
 Traditional Machine learning techniques use a inefficient approach of sending each answer and question to the model and getting the probability score and then selecting answer with the highest score.
-But here for each question we have to run the model multiple times.
+Here for each question we have to run the model multiple times.
 So, this is an architecture which in one pass of the model gets the answer.
 I treated this a Question Answering system but here we limited our answer space.
 So I used an approach to encode to all the answers into a single entity and gave the model, which is able to identify the correct using a start token and the end token.
 The text lying between them is the answer.

 # Output